-- Clean out around outdoor units.
-Keep at least 2-3 feet of space clear around them.
+Keep at least 2-3 feet of space clear in the area surrounding them.

-- Check heat exchangers for leaks.
-If your boiler is leaking water, it needs service.
+If your boiler is leaking water, it needs to be serviced.

 7 Habits of Highly Successful Property Managers Guide

 You will discover creative ways to identify and eliminate routines that are no longer benefiting your business.Download